emekler0729/fcc-tribute-page-generator/README.md

 ### Program Steps

 1. Get a handle for the template.
-2. Index through the template child nodes and check for text nodes that match the placeholder notation.
+2. Index through the template nodes and check for text nodes that match the placeholder notation.
 3. When a placeholder is found replace the placeholder text with a new element created from the data related to that placeholder in the JSON object.